Raiders of the Lost Horcrux:

 If, that is, what Dumbledore told us about it was strictly on the level.
 It wouldn’t be the first time that information from Albus Dumbledore, in fact, wasn’t.

-And, unless we had all been fed either deliberately false — or honestly mistaken — information, all appearances suggested that Regulus Black did manage to get the Horcrux out of the cave in time to later be killed by his fellow Death Eaters.
+But, unless we had all been fed either deliberately false — or honestly mistaken — information, all appearances suggested that Regulus Black did manage to get the Horcrux out of the cave in time to later be killed by his fellow Death Eaters.

 Our information on that point was suspect, however.
-Neither of our primary informants on the matter of Regulus’s supposed flight, pursuit, and death are people who were in a position to actually know the truth of the report.
-Sirius Black’s statements, (he who’d had nothing to do with his family for about 5 years by that time) were at 2nd hand and tended to be extremely biased.
-Remus Lupin’s are less biased, but likely to be even more distant from any reliable source.
+Neither of our primary informants on the matter of Regulus’s supposed flight, pursuit, and death are people who were in a position to actually know any of the truth of the report.
+Sirius Black’s statements, (he who’d had nothing whatsoever to do with his family for about 5 years by that time) were at 2nd hand and tended to be extremely biased.
+Remus Lupin’s views are less biased, but likely to be even more distant from any reliable source.

-Sirius clearly did not know who actually killed his brother, nor does he say anything about having attempted to find out, although Regulus was allegedly murdered close to two years before his own imprisonment in Azkaban.
+Sirius clearly did not know who actually killed his brother, nor does he say anything about having attempted to find out, even though Regulus was allegedly murdered close to two years before his own imprisonment in Azkaban.
 Remus states only that Regulus survived the Dark Lord’s wrath no more than a few days.

 Which suggested that this was the kind of information that must have filtered back to Sirius over the grapevine.
 And who knows how much it may have morphed by the time it reached him.

 In the wake of DHs, I now suppose that it was only when Regulus’s fanboy scrapbooks of Lord Voldemort turned up in his room after his death was recorded by the Black family tapestry that his family concluded that he had been swept up in the DE movement, which must have directly contributed to his death.
 Since he had not been killed by Aurors or in any known bit of DE action, the family assumed that he must have been killed by his associates on their leader’s orders.
 In actual fact, he simply went missing, and a death date appeared on the tapestry.
 No one other than Kreachur knew anything further.
+Anything else is simply gossip or rumor-mongering.

-But Remus’s confirmation that Reggie had only evaded DEs for a few days before they caught him is still a report from Cloud-Cuckooland.
+But Remus’s confirmation that Reggie had only evaded DEs for a few days before they caught him is still a report straight from Cloud-Cuckooland.

 With the release of the Black family tapestry sketch, showing the last 6 generations of the Black Family Genealogical Tapestry, which Rowling donated to a charity auction in February of 2006, we finally had what we believed to be the dates of Regulus Black’s life recorded as 1961 to 1979.

 This came as a considerable surprise, since from the textual evidence of OotP we had earlier calculated that his death had occurred in 1980.
 However, if Rowling was serious about the dates on the sketch, it is clear that if born in ’61, he would have had to have started Hogwarts in ’72, finished with the class of ’79 and been dead by the end of the same year.
 We certainly got no indication, either then nor even directly from Kreachur’s tale that he was killed while he was still a student.
-Although upon further examination of his account, that must have been the case.
+Although upon further examination of Kreachur’s account, that must have been the case.

 We were also directly told in OotP that Sirius’s parents threw every knut they could spare into layering protections on their home and apparently cowered there in virtual hiding throughout the years of Voldemort’s rise.
 However, upon the posting of the sketch of the tapestry mentioned above we discovered that Regulus and his father, Orion, supposedly died the in same year, and that Orion Black and his wife, Walburga, were never the Heads of the Family at all.
 Orion’s father, Arcturus, outlived all of them.
 One has to wonder why Sirius did not mention this, for it would appear to be of some importance.
 At that point, we had no certainty as to whether Reggie predeceased his father or not.
 But by this time I am inclined to believe that he did not.
 That, indeed, he was not even approached for recruitment by the DEs until his father was safely dead.